Payments & Scholarship

 Payment towards Workshop tuition can be made by credit card online or by personal check.
 To pay online, please email Sue at email@example.com to let her know you want to pay online.
 She will send you an invoice, after which you can input your information online.
 To pay by check, please make the check payable to Habonim Dror North America and send to:

 Habonim Dror North America

-If a participant withdraws from the program before August 1, 2020 they are eligible to receive a full tuition refund.
-Should a participant voluntarily leaves the program after November 1st, 2020, they are still responsible for payment of the program tuition in full.
-Should a participant voluntarily leave the program before November 1st, 2020, they will be responsible for one-half of the program tuition.
+If a participant withdraws from the program before July 15th, 2022, they are eligible for a full refund of any deposits made, aside from a $150 administrative fee.
+If the participant withdraws from the program after July 15th, 2022, a $1,500 cancellation fee will apply.
+Should a participant voluntarily leaves the program after November 1st, 2022, they are still responsible for payment of the program tuition in full.
+Should a participant voluntarily leave the program before November 1st, 2022, they will be responsible for one-half of the program tuition.
 In the case of the participant’s removal from the program for cause due to a violation of the contract and/or program rules, the undersigned is responsible for payment of the program tuition in full, and any related costs incurred by Habonim Dror, regardless of the time of removal.
 Habonim Dror North America reserves the right to cancel the program, or change the itinerary due to low enrollment, security, or other reasons as determined in its sole and absolute discretion.
 Habonim Dror North America also reserves the right to amend the payment schedule above, the refund policy, and the program cancellation policy.
 In the event that changes are made to the program, terms, or policies, you will be notified via email and will be responsible for adhering to the new policy or payment schedule.